smprotocol/smp/README.md

 ## Introduction

-The Streaming Message Protocol (SMP) is a lightweight message framing protocol layer for exchanging messages between peers across transports such as: TCP, TLS, WebSockets.
+The Streaming Message Protocol (SMP) is a lightweight message framing protocol for exchanging messages between peers across transports such as: TCP, TLS, WebSockets.
 SMP allows whole and multipart messages in binary codec.